Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Basic functions for dealing with wav files and sound samples.

-dropR — by Annika Tave Overlander, a year ago
+dropR — by Annika Tave Overlander, 2 years ago

 Dropout Analysis by Condition